trophia/sna1/README.md

 This work is being undertaken by [NIWA](http://niwa.co.nz) and [Trophia](http://trophia.com) as part of a project funded by the [New Zealand Ministry of Primary Industries](http://mpi.govt.nz).

-## Model structure
+## Structure

-The model is an [individual-based (aka agent-based)](https://en.wikipedia.org/wiki/Agent-based_model)(IBM).
+The model is an [individual-based](https://en.wikipedia.org/wiki/Agent-based_model)(IBM, aka agent-based).
 IBMs have been used for some time in ecology (see Grimm & Railsback (2005) for a review) but their use in fisheries science has been limited (although see Thorson et al (2012) for a recent example).
 We chose to use an IBM because it has a number of advantages for simulating detailed temporal and spatial dynamics.

 The SNA 1 fishery is one of New Zealand's most important.
 Commensurate with the fishery's importance, we wanted to use a model structure that could accommodate the types of questions that would be asked of it.
 While a coarse single-area, age-structured model is more than adequate to evaluate many types of monitoring and management strategies it could not answer questions around multiple area, multiple substocks or size-based processes that are of interest for SNA 1.